 Oil is excellent for roasting, baking, searing, deep frying, sautéing, and making marinades.
 You have to be careful in choosing which oil for each cooking method.
 All oils have a different smoke point.
-When you’re seasoning your cast iron pan you want the high smoke point cooking oil.
-We use avocado oil with the highest smoke point for all of our cast iron cookware.
+When seasoning your cast iron pan you want the high smoke point cooking oil.
+We use avocado oil with the highest smoke point for our cast iron cookware.

 check out our roasted broccoli and cauliflower

 Ever heat butter or oil so hot that it starts smoking?
 Season your cast iron with extra virgin olive oil, then when you go to cook, it smokes up the entire house.

 Once the oil or fat reaches a specific temperature it starts to smoke.
 So, for example, Algae oil has a 485 degrees F smoke point.
 Once the oil reaches that temperature it will start to smoke.

 Most refined oils (filtered, heated at high temperatures) will have a higher smoke point, whereas unrefined oils will have low smoke points and shouldn’t be heated.
 This is why some will mix oil with butter in a pan before searing something.
 This allows the lower smoke point oil/fat to reach a higher than-usual smoke point.